home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 </div>

  - Click the save icon in the top right to commit changes.
  - Most changes in `configuration.yaml` require Home Assistant to be restarted to see the changes.
-You can verify that your changes are acceptable by running a config check.
-Do this by clicking on Configuration in the sidebar, click on "Server Controls" and click on the "CHECK CONFIG" button.
+You can verify that your changes are acceptable by running a configuration check.
+Do this by clicking on Configuration in the sidebar, click on "Server Controls" and click on the "CHECK configuration" button.
 When it's valid, it will show the text "Configuration valid!".
-In order for the "CHECK CONFIG" button to be visible, you must enable "Advanced Mode" on your user profile.
+In order for the "CHECK configuration" button to be visible, you must enable "Advanced Mode" on your user profile.
  - Now Restart Home Assistant using the "RESTART" button in the Server management section on the same page.

 <p class='img'>